buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 {% include content_box.html category="booklets" slug="indian-tradition_kieschnick" %}

-Like _Volume 1_, the final goal of this section of the course is also to read some Chinese texts without reference to a dictionary -- this time a sūtra, some short abhidharma passages, and a section of the vinaya.
+Like _Volume 1_, the final goal of this section of the course is also to read some Chinese texts with minimal reference to a dictionary -- this time a sūtra, some short abhidharma passages, and a section of the vinaya.
 As these selections represent the full range of "Hinayana" texts preserved in Chinese translation, a student of early Buddhism has, at this point, finished the course and is ready to be a comparative, textual scholar!

 ### Volume 3: Texts Composed in China